krisheswaran/krisheswaran.github.io/_posts/2024-02-02-gandalf-uncloaked.md

 code and that a user's input to the LLM is untrusted, those practices would also apply in this context.

 Gandalf serves as a warning of how much one should trust LLM-based systems in their current form, not because of some ability to outsmart us, but for exactly the opposite.
-Recently, a Chevy dealership (h/t [https://www.linkedin.com/in/diogomda](Diogo Almeida)) integrated a ChatGPT-powered bot onto their website only to discover an Internet user that was able to
+Recently, a Chevy dealership (h/t [Diogo](https://www.linkedin.com/in/diogomda)) integrated a ChatGPT-powered bot onto their website only to discover an Internet user that was able to
 [trick it into offering a 2024 Chevy Tahoe for $1](https://entertainment.slashdot.org/story/23/12/21/0518215/car-buyer-hilariously-tricks-chevy-ai-bot-into-selling-a-tahoe-for-1).